railsuser2014/openobject-doc-book-en/source/book/4/4_13_Projects/4_13_Projects_productivity.rst

 example you could define the following contexts:

-*  *Office* : for tasks which have to be dealt with at your workplace (such as telephone a customer, or write a document).
+*  *Office* : for tasks which have to be dealt with at your workplace (such as telephone a customer, or write a document),

-*  *House* : for tasks which have to happen at your private address (such as finding a cleaning contractor, or mowing the lawn).
+*  *Car* : for tasks that you need to do on the move (such as going shopping, or going to the post office),

-*  *On the move* : for tasks that you need to do on the move (such as going shopping, or going to the post office).
+*  *Travel* : for tasks that you can handle on the plane or in the train while you're doing travelling on business (tasks such as writing an article, or analyzing a new product),

-*  *Traveling* : for tasks that you can handle on the plane or in the train while you're doing traveling on business (tasks such as writing an article, or analyzing a new product).
+*  *Home* : for tasks which have to happen at your private address (such as finding a cleaning contractor, or mowing the lawn).

 An employee / system user can create his or her own contexts using the menu :menuselection:`Project Management --> Configuration --> Time Management --> Contexts`.